Pupil Parliament

 How it works – Feedback

 Ministers will feedback to their own departments after each meeting.
-Members of Pupil Parliament will deliver feedback during Key Stage assemblies.
+Members of Pupil Parliament will deliver feedback during class discussions and Key Stage assemblies.
 A newsletter will also be published for children and parents.
 Ministers will feedback to staff once per term.

 How it works – terms of office and By-elections